Rigidity of CMC hypersurfaces in 5-and 6-manifolds: CMC hypersurfaces in or -manifolds

-We first prove a diameter bound for the warped $\mu$-bubble. \begin{lemma} Let $(X^5,g)$ be a complete $5$-dimensional Riemannian manifold.
-Let $M^4\hookrightarrow (X^5,g)$ be a (strongly) stable two-sided CMC hypersurface with compact boundary $\partial M$ and of the mean curvature $H_M$.
-Suppose
+We now work on the volume estimate of the warped $\mu$-bubble. \begin{lemma} Let $(X^{n+1},g)$ $(4\leq n\leq 5)$ be a complete $(n+1)$-dimensional Riemannian manifold, and let $M^n\hookrightarrow (X^{n+1},g)$ be a stable two-sided CMC hypersurface with compact boundary $\partial M$ and the mean curvature $H_M$.
+Suppose that there exists $k,\alpha$ satisfying \eqref{assumption for k and alpha=1} or (\ref{assumptions}).
+Moreover, assume that $k,\alpha$ satisfy